 There are some places that just defy description.
 The Gamble House is one of them.
 And that is a shame, as I am not eloquent enough to describe it and they do not allow you to photograph the inside, so I can’t even show you.
 As part of the Museums of the Arroyo Day, we chose to go to the Gamble House, one of the participating museums, as it is practically in my own back yard, though I rarely go.

 On that special Museums of the Arroyo Sunday, the Gamble House wasn’t doing guided tours, but allowed you to wander from room to room at your own pace, with docents stationed in each room to give you an overview.
 What a treat!
 No rush!
-Of course, as I was wearing heels, I had to change out of my heels and into a pair of crochet granny slippers they provide so I wouldn’t mar the floors.
+Of course, as I sported heels, I had to change out of my heels and into a pair of crochet granny slippers they provide so I wouldn’t mar the floors.
 If you’re wearing street shoes, you just have to put on hospital booties.
 But I got to pad about almost barefoot through the house.

 Where we did get to take photographs was the exterior of the house, so we took full advantage of that.

 What a wonderful place to fully immerse yourself in the experience.
 The house is a beautiful museum not to be missed.